locallium/locallium/README.md

 # Locallium

-- Hello, I am Locallium / Locallia.
+Hello, I am **Locallium** / **Locallia**.
 I originate and also currently live in Riga, Latvia, a small country in the northeast of Europe.
 Currently I am studying engineering including physics and chemistry.
-A few years ago I taught myself programming, as well as a few other useful skills I could use to make some of my own ideas reality.
-With all that together with the help of a dear friend of mine, we are happy to at least try bringing some of our projects to life.
-We decided to create a parent project, which unironically is named "Script Projects".
+A few years ago I taught myself programming, as well as a few other useful skills within IT.
+Back then I had a dream of being able to create absolutely everything I wanted.
+As my skills grew, one of my friends started giving me ideas, in the end we decided to create a dev project together.

+## Script Projects
+The first ideas behind Script Projects started to appear back in 2020.
+Back then Script Projects went through a few renamings, we were named Team Script, Script Gen, and only then Script Projects.
+The whole idea stayed the same along the timeline - Script Projects is a parent of many projects we develop within.
+As unfortunate as it was, circumstances forbid us to work efficiently, hence the small amount we have right now (this we hope to change).
+We suffered a few discontinuations of ideas, we suffered lack of motivation, lack of creativity, also capacity to actually develop those projects.
+Taking a fresh start on an almost blank sheet of paper, we are planning a few new projects at the moment, brainstorming to our fullest, planning the capacities and workflow, promising the desired output this time.
+You may feel free to follow our social media, where updates, progress, and other news will be published regarding our newest projects.

+## About me
+Putting aside the idea of Script Projects, I would like to share a bit about my skills I have developed in this time.
-### Programming languages
+### Programming languages and skills

-- Experienced
+- **Experienced**
+1. Web development (HTML, CSS)
-1. JavaScript
+2. JavaScript
-2. HTML (I know, it is not a language, but still)

-- Intermediate
+- **Intermediate**
-3. TypeScript
+3. Python
-4. Python
+4. C++
-5. CSS
+5. Database management (SQL)
-6. SQL (also not a lang, but still heh)

-- Beginner
+6. 3D modelling
-7. PHP
+7. 2D graphics
-8. C#
+8. SFX production / composition

+- **Beginner**
-9. C++
+9. Java
-10. Kotlin
+10. Game development
-11. Java

 ### Languages

-- Native
+- **Native**
 1. Latvian (C1/C2)
 2. Russian (C1/C2)
-- Fluent
+- **Fluent**
 3. English (B2/C1)
-- Intermediate
+- **Intermediate**
 4. German (B1)
-- Beginner
+- **Beginner**
 5. Latin (A1)

 ### My projects

-- Currently we have decided to discontinue a few projects that used to be in development within Script Projects.
-This does mean that the amount of projects currently available has dropped significantly.
-All other projects that we have decided to keep are now undergoing updates and upgrades.
-If you wish to stay updated, feel free to follow the official social media of Script Projects.
+As described within Script Projects, we decided to discontinue some projects that were in the stage of development within Script Projects.
+Thus the number dropped significiantly.
+All other kept projects are nwo undergoing updates and upgrades.
+Updates will be posted on our social media.

-1. Techno - undergoing severe updates
+1. Techno -> Automaton - undergoing severe updates.
-2. PrismAI - discontinued
+2. PrismAI - _discontinued_.
-3. Survival Extremes - discontinued
+3. Survival Extremes - _discontinued_.

-4. Project [undisclosed] - there is another project we had in the concept stage that we decided to partially/completely rewrite.
+4. Project X - concept production stage, currently being written.
 We are eager to provide more updates as soon as we can!

 ### Inquiries, issues

-- If you have any issues, inquiries, suggestions, etc., feel free to either create an issue on this repository, ~~e-mail me via localscript@scriptprojects.cf~~ (due to the discontinuation of the website, the domained e-mails are currently having trouble being contacted, please refrain from contacting us on these e-mails for the meantime), direct message us on any social media of Script Projects, or via Discord - `locallium`.
+- If you have any issues, inquiries, suggestions, etc., feel free to either create an issue on this repository, e-mail me via `scriptprojectsteam@gmail.com`, direct message us on any social media of Script Projects, or via Discord - `@locallium`.

-Have a nice day! 😉
+Hoping to see you back soon! 😉